 Which Learning Style is Employed When you Read a Newspaper: Kinesthetic, Auditory, Visual or Interpersonal?

-When reading a newspaper, the primary learning style employed is visual as when reading a paper you primarily absorb information through the written, printed text on the page, relying on your sight to process the information.
+When reading a newspaper, the primary learning style employed is visual.
+Because, when reading a paper you primarily absorb information through the written, printed text on the page, relying on your sight to process the information.

-What are Some Examples and Strategies of Auditory Learning Style?
+What are Some Examples, Strategies and Techniques of Auditory Learning Style?

-Here are some examples and strategies for auditory learners:
+Here are some examples, techniques and strategies for auditory learners:

-- Use rhymes: if you have a poetic string in you you can use rhymes to help you memorize.
-Don’t force it if you’re not capable of effective and efficient rhyming (meaning it shouldn’t take you 30m to create rhymes).
+- Use rhymes: you can use rhymes to help you memorize.
+Don’t force it if you’re not capable of effective and efficient rhyming (it shouldn’t take you 30m to create rhymes).

-- Participate in discussions: Participate in class discussions by talking and listening.
-That way you’ll all learn better and retain that information better.
+- Participate in discussions: participate in class discussions by talking and listening.
+That way you’ll all learn better and retain information better.

-- Use background music: Use background music to enhance your learning.
-Music can improve auditory learning, with studies showing up to a 12% increase in memory retention
+- Use background music: use background music to enhance your learning.
+Music improves auditory learning, with studies showing up to a 12% increase in memory retention

 What are Some Characteristics of Auditory Learners?